Tire Repairs, Pressures,

 tire pressures of about 33-36 will be correct; REAR of 38-42.
 The highest of those pressures

-Pressures are always done with a KNOWN ACCURATE gauge, tires cool, that is, UNridden, and NOT
+always measured with a KNOWN ACCURATE gauge, tires cool (that is, UNridden, & NOT

 More information on tire pressures and a lot more are in section5.htm